Mount St. Sepulchre Franciscan Monastery

-The Mount St. Sepulchre Franciscan Monastery is located in Northeast Washington, D.C., at 14th and Quincy Streets in the Brooklyn neighborhood.
-It was built between 1898 and 1899, in a neo-Byzantine style under the direction of Roman architect Aristides Leonori.
-The monastery is part of an attempt to create a “Holy Land” in the United States.
+The Mount St. Sepulchre Franciscan Monastery is located in northeast Washington, D.C., at 14th and Quincy Streets in the Brookland neighborhood.
+It was built between 1898 and 1899 in a neo-Byzantine style under the direction of Roman architect Aristides Leonori.
+The monastery is part of an attempt to create a “Holy Land” experience in the United States.
 In keeping with this mission, the monastery houses numerous shrines, a library, and a replica of the catacombs of Rome which, while empty except for one set of relics, have official Papal endorsement.

 The neo-Romanesque Monastery attached to the church features replicas of shrines from Israel, the Lourdes Grotto, and the Porziuncola.
 It also houses a library, a pipe organ, and bones of Saint Benignus of Armagh, brought from the Roman Catacombs.
 Guided tours of the church, catacombs, stained glass windows, and gardens are available.
 In keeping with the Franciscan tradition, the monastery engages in educational, fundraising, and recruiting efforts, in addition to promoting pilgrimages and providing pastoral ministry.
 The Mount St. Sepulchre Franciscan Monastery was added to the National Register of Historic Places in 1992.

 Carter, Elliot.
 Catacombs of Washington, D.C., Atlas Obscura.
 Accessed April 29th 2020. https://www.atlasobscura.com/places/catacombs-washington-dc.

 "Franciscan Monastery | History."
 Franciscan Monastery of the Holy Land in America.
 Accessed September 25, 2016. http://www.myfranciscan.org/our-mission/history/.